 Why Isn't My Home Selling?

-Check out your competition.
+Take a sounding of the local real estate scene.
 If 90% of the homes in your market are not selling, then your home needs to outshine the top 10%.
-Look at the homes that are pending sales because that's your current indicator.
-Sold comps could be two to three months in arrears of market movement.
-If you want to know what is happening right now, the pending sale data will tell you which homes are selling.
+More specifically, look at the pending sales data, the homes that are in contract; that's your best indicator.
+Info on already closed properties info (the sort of comps your agent used to set the asking price) could be two to three months in arrears of the current market movement.
+If you want to know what is happening right now, the pending sales data is best.

-- Don't just shoot the master bedroom or largest bedroom.
-Try to capture them all because buyers will count the number of bedrooms in the photo lineup.
-If one is missing, they might incorrectly assume your number of bedrooms is fewer.
+- Don't shoot just the master bedroom.
+Try to capture them all, because buyers will count the number of bedrooms in the photo lineup.
+If one is missing, they might incorrectly assume your listed number is erroneous.

-- If your hallway is narrow, don't take a picture of it.
-Get a close up of your fireplace or other interesting feature instead.
+- Play to your home's strengths.
+If a hallway is narrow, don't take a picture of it.
+Get a close-up of your fireplace or other interesting feature instead.

 - Before photographing the dining room, set the table.